gbd77rc/esp32-iot-x509/docs/DeviceConfigSetup.md

 The `baud` rate is how fast the serial communication can happen in bits per seconds.
 Most GPS's only transmit at `9600` baud by default.
 Some of them you change this, the NEO-6M can be changed, but I have left it at the default.
 Not setting able via the cloud.

-The `sim808` is another type of GPS, not used in this project.
-It relies on GSM/GPRS signals and SIM card.
-Not setting able via the cloud.

 The `enabled` flag can set via the cloud Shadow/Device Twin setting.
 It will automatically switch the sensor on or off when set.
 The pin values, once set should never need changing.

+The `sampleRate` is the how often will the GPS information be requested.

 ## Temperature/Humidity Information Section